dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 using System.Drawing;
 ```

-Then, in your `OnLoad` method, underneath `GetApi()`, add the following:
+Then, in your `OnLoad` method, add the following:

 ```cs
 _gl.ClearColor(Color.CornflowerBlue);
 ```

 You may notice that this function contains various **overloads**, including ones for a Vector4, and 4 floats.
-We'll be using the overload that takes `System.Drawing.Color`, because it is the most readable for this example.
+We'll be using the overload that takes `System.Drawing.Color`, because it is the easiest to use and understand.

 If you run your application now, you'll notice that the window is still black.
 That's because we've set the clear *color*, but not actually told OpenGL to clear the window.